manasa-arun/python/content/en/Tips/structure-keywords-in-python.md

 you can use help() again by passing in the specific keyword that you need more information about.

-# structure  keywords in python:
+# structure  keywords in Python:
 structure keywords include six of the Thirty-five  total keywords. def, class, with, as, pass, lambda keywords are iteration keywords.

-# def keyword in python:
+# def keyword in Python:
 Python def keyword is used to define a function, it is placed before a function name that is provided by the user to create a user-defined function.

 # syntax: